 Janet Smith (Vice-Chair, Tooting History Group) has written for us about how Tooting has been put on the map again…on Mars.

-is!
-Tooting is not only in south London,
+Yes, it really is!
+Tooting is not only in south London, but also on Mars!

 This is entirely thanks to Dr Peter Mouginis-Mark, who grew up in Tooting in the Fifties and Sixties and is now Professor of Geology at the University of Hawaii in Honolulu.

-to go before the International Astronomical Union and they gave the thumbs up to naming the crater after
+His special interest is the geology of the Red Planet and because of his analytical work on a new meteorite crater, he was invited to give it a name.
+All suggestions have to go before the International Astronomical Union and they gave the thumbs up to naming the crater after Peter’s home town.

 Tooting Crater is about 28 km in diameter and is located to the west of the Olympus Mons volcano – thought to be the largest volcano on Mars.
 Peter estimates it was formed 3-5 million years ago making it one of the planet’s newest craters.